sendgrid/aws-env/README.md

 aws-env exposes an `--assume-role` flag (or `AWS_ENV_ASSUME_ROLE`).
 This can be used to further assume roles if you have to gain access using a chain of roles.

+## Unset not found variables
+The default behaviour is to raise error in case some of the mapped variables are not found in AWS.
+You can pass --unset-not-found flaf (or `AWS_ENV_UNSET_NOT_FOUND`) to force the variable to present in AWS to be unset.
+Note that this does not work with combination with file replacement.

 ### Example Assume Role
 In Kubernetes, if you are using Annotations with a service role, `kube2iam`